 Other projects you might enjoy:

 I live in the Pacific Northwest and that means long cold and wet fall and winter months.
-Our days are dark and wet so our hot growing season are small.
+Our days are dark and wet so our hot growing season is small.

 Many people don’t grow year-round gardens around here because there isn’t a lot to grow.
 I do grow a lot of broccoli, different lettuces, and carrots which are nice.
 But there are things that I plant in October so I can enjoy them next year.